Nuitka User Manual

 b = 8 try: print range(3, b, 0) print "Will not be executed" except ValueError as e: print e

 This is considered done.
 For every kind of operation, we trace if it may raise an exception.
-We do however not track properly yes, what can do a ValueError and what cannot.
+We do however not track properly yet, what can do a ValueError and what cannot.

-With the exception propagation it is then becomes possible to transform this code:
+With the exception propagation, it then becomes possible to transform this code:

 try: b = 8 print range(3, b, 0) print "Will not be executed" except ValueError, e: print e

 try: raise ValueError, "range() step argument must not be zero" except ValueError, e: print e

 Which then can be reduced by avoiding the raise and catch of the exception, making it: